linux-surface/linux-surface/README.md

    sudo ./setup.sh
    ```
    Follow the instructions and make your choices.

-   If you have/intend to set up the kernel and libwacom package via one of the package repositories, say `no` to installing them.
+4. **Download and install the required packages.**
+   You can use one of the package repositories to install the kernel and libwacom package.

-   Alternatively, you can also install them manually via (for Debian)
+   Alternatively, you can also install them manually via (for Debian) after
+   downloading these files from the [releases][releases] section of this repo.
    ```
    sudo dpkg -i linux-headers-[VERSION].deb linux-image-[VERSION].deb linux-libc-dev-[VERSION].deb
    ```
-   after downloading these files from the [releases][releases] section of this repo.

-4. Finally, you will need to re-boot your system and boot into the linux-surface kernel.
+5. Finally, you will need to re-boot your system and boot into the linux-surface kernel.
    Please make sure that you actually boot in the right kernel via `uname -a` before opening any issues.
    This should give you a version string containing `surface`.
    If not, you may need to configure your bootloader.